• Skip to content

 We all struggle to remember things when we get busy.

-It is those times when we remember the bad and forget to acknowledge the great things employees do every day that sends an inconsistent message to employees
+It is those times when we remember the bad and forget to acknowledge the great things employees do every day that send an inconsistent message to employees.

-Make a habit of documenting employee observations (both positive and negative) when it is fresh.
+Make a habit of documenting employee observations (both positive and negative) when they are fresh.

 Keep these notes as a source of information as you share feedback with employees.